September 2020: This chapter has been updated as a result of local review.

 - voluntary agencies.

-By working in partnership these groups can assist early identification if providers are at risk of falling standards, that might lead to wider concerns and the need for safeguarding intervention.
-There is a clear responsibility on commissioners and providers to ensure safe, quality services that will reduce the need for safeguarding interventions.
+Working in partnership these groups can assist in early identification of falling standards in care, that might lead to wider concerns and the need for quality or safeguarding intervention.
+There is a clear responsibility on commissioners and providers to ensure safe, high quality services are provided.

-This section explores work with providers as a means for responding to potential business failure (contracts and commissioning responsibilities) and details how allegations of organisational abuse are managed where safeguarding concerns are identified as serious matters within an organisation as opposed to single concerns that may be addressed under Section 42 enquiry (see Stage 2: Enquiry).
+For the purpose of the Provider Concerns policy and procedure, this section explores work with local authority commissioned providers as a means for responding to potential business failure (contracts and commissioning responsibilities) and details how allegations of organisational abuse are managed where safeguarding concerns are identified as serious matters within an organisation as opposed to single concerns that may be addressed under Section 42 enquiry (see Stage 2: Enquiry).

 Safeguarding concerns in this sense relate to patterns of reported abuse or neglect, about one provider, or where a single concern indicates a serious matter that warrants closer inspection under adult safeguarding processes.
 In some instances, safeguarding action may be initiated following a Safeguarding Adult Review (see Safeguarding Adult Reviews), or run in parallel to one.
 The focus of this section is on prevention, in particular actions that might be taken in response to concerns about quality issues, to reduce the risk of escalation to safety and safeguarding issues.
 Finally, this section aims to ensure that people have a voice in influencing how services are delivered and where there are concerns, and how their views and experiences lay at the heart of improvements.